 I noticed yet again that she was pulling away or pushing away from me.
 It stung.
 I wanted her comfort, not her distrust.
 I wanted her arms around me, I wanted, needed her comfort.
-Why was she so far away?
-Why was she pushing me so far…so far away?
+Why was she not running to me?
+Why was she pushing me so far… so far away?
 “Do you think that it’s possible to see the future in your dreams?”

-Mom bit her lip, in the dim light I could see her posture change-- she looked frightened but I hadn’t given her any reason to be-- I hadn’t asked anything that would warrant that response.
+Mom bit her lip, in the dim light I could see her posture change— she looked frightened but I hadn’t given her any reason to be— I hadn’t asked anything that would warrant that response.
 I hadn’t even told her any aspect of my nightmare.
 Did she already know what I saw?
-Had I said anything in that first night in my feverish delirium?
+Had I said anything that first night in my feverish delirium?
 I swallowed the lump in my throat.
 Gosh.
-I really hope I hadn’t.
-That would be sure to end me up in a counselor’s chair or worse-- the looney bin; neither sounded all that appealing.
+I really hope I didn’t.
+That would be sure to end me up in a counselor’s chair or worse— the looney bin and neither sounded all that appealing.

-“Hun,” Mom paused, her fingers curling into fists around the loose t-shirt nightie.
-She trembled, then began to pick loose paint off my doorframe.
+“Hun,” Mom paused, her fingers curling into fists around her loose t-shirt nightie.
+She trembled, then began to pick loose paint off my door frame, looking for all the world as if she couldn’t be bothered by the fact that yet again, I had woken with this nightmare.
 Her hair fell forward again and hid her face.
-“You have to be brave- and remember that a dream is a dream.
-We--”
+“You have to be brave— and remember that a dream is a dream.
+We-”

 “We make our own futures.”
 I interrupted.
 “I know, I know.”
 I rolled my eyes.
-It was a common saying the Pirot home.
+It was a common saying in the Pirot home.
 So much for a helpful answer.
-I stifled my urge to lash out at this unhelpful reply, and instead took a deep chilling breath as my fan rotated past my face again.
+I stifled my urge to lash out at my mother, and instead took a deep chilling breath as my fan rotated past my face again.

-I sighed.
+I sighed, letting go of all the frustration pent up in my chest.
 Ray was my stepfather.
-I liked him well enough, but I wanted to like him more for my mother’s sake-- but I couldn’t make myself, and I had tried.
+I liked him well enough, and I wanted to like him more for my mother’s sake— but I couldn’t make myself, and I had tried.
 My biological father, Eli, had passed away from lung cancer ten years ago when I had only been six years old.
 My mom had been my rock, she had raised me to be strong and independent like her...
 That was until last year when she had met Ray.
 Their relationship had been a ‘rocketship romance’.
-They had met at a legal conference in Washington and had hit it off; both of them working in law, both interested in seeing that the unjust paid for their ‘crimes.’
-Ray was a lawyer had been working in Vancouver at a different law firm then my mother who was a legal secretary, and a damn good one.
+They had met at a legal conference in Washington and had hit it off— both of them working in law, both interested in seeing that the unjust paid for their ‘crimes.’
+Ray was a lawyer that had been working in Vancouver at a different law firm than my mother who was a legal secretary, and a damn good one.
 He’d somehow managed to secure my mother a position at his firm and she had taken it.
-After that it had been history.
-She started “working” late hours, which had turned into drinks after work with Ray, and even later nights spent at his place-- leaving me on my own at our house at fifteen years old-- for sometimes a whole week.
+After that it was history.
+She started ‘working’ late hours, which had turned into drinks after work with Ray, and even later nights spent at his place— leaving me on my own at our house at fifteen years old— for sometimes a whole week at a time.
 Eventually he had moved into our place, my mother realizing how missing she’d been from my life and how illegal that was… He’d proposed six months after meeting her, and they’d gotten married two months after that.

 Ray hadn’t seemed like a bad guy.
 But how could he be good?
-I felt irritation rise in my chest.
-When Ray had married my mom he had kept our last name-- mom was clear that had been a deciding factor when she had said yes to his proposal.
+I felt the irritation I’d just pushed out of me rise up again.
+When Ray had married my mom he had kept our last name— mom was clear that had been a deciding factor when she had said yes to his proposal.
 The other thing he had done was to put in legal forms to adopt me.
 I was surprised.
-I hadn’t been expecting him to care about me-- the teenage daughter of his new wife.
+I hadn’t been expecting him to care about me— the teenage daughter of his new wife.
 Yes.
-He had been anything but above suspicion to being bad guy.
-He had been kind, gracious, generous.
+He had been anything but above suspicion of being a bad guy.
+He had been kind, gracious, and generous.
 It was my changed mother I hated, and I blamed him for it.
 I mean why else would she be acting this way towards me?
 Had he turned her against me, knowing that I would leave for university in two years?
 Perhaps he was hoping I would never come back if my mother and I weren’t on good terms?

 “Hello?”
 Melanie’s reassuring friendly voice came bounding across the line.